KhanLab-AppleDiseases/Fire-Blight-Leaf-Disc-Assay/README.md

 The image analysis pipeline from the paper "An image-analysis based leaf disc assay for the rapid evaluation of genetic resistance to fire blight in apple".

 ## Basic Usage
+Language: Python

-This code was written using jupyter notebook (JN), so it is suggested to continue using IDEs compatible with the .ipynb filetype (i.e. JupyterNotebook, VSCode, etc.)
+This code was written using JupyterNotebook, so it is suggested to continue using IDEs compatible with the .ipynb filetype (i.e. JupyterNotebook, VSCode, etc.)

-## How to Run
+## Preprocessing
+Software: ImageJ (Fiji)

+## Main Pipeline